 So commit, train harder than ever, get mentally fierce, and experience the Spartan Death Race—the world’s toughest race.
 Period.

-Here are some photos of the races that produce what De Sena refers to as “The Faces of Death.”
+See it for yourself: view the gallery of Spartan Death Race photos that produce what De Sena refers to as “The Faces of Death.”